Slavery in the British and French Caribbean: French Institution of Slavery

-As of 1778, French slave trade transported approximately 13,000 Africans as slaves to the French West Indies each year.
+As of 1778, French slave trade transported approximately 13,000 Africans as slaves to the French West Indies as well as Saint-Domingue each year.
 Slavery had been active in French colonies since the early 16th century; it was first abolished by the French government in 1794, whereupon it was replaced by forced labour before being reinstated by Napoleon in 1802.
 The French slave trade ran along a triangular route, wherein ships would travel from France to colonized African countries, and then to the Caribbean colonies.
 The triangular setup was intentional, as France aimed to bring the African laborers to the New World, where their labor was of higher value because of the natural and cheap resources cultivated from the land, and then bring the product back to France.
 In French, the commerce triangulaire referred to this Atlantic economy based on the trafficking of slaves from Africa.